 The latest addition to the collection is the Welly/FX Bentley Continental Supersports.
 If you aren’t familiar with the FX brand, the FX stands for “Fine and Extreme Models”.
-A premiere offering from Welly that goes above and beyond there entry level models, providing the collector a more detailed presentation.
-In the case of the Bentley Continental Supersports we have new packaging, exclusive white with red interior and full carpeting throughout the interior and rear storage compartment.
-The only catch with e FX brand is they are currently only available to Asian market so sourcing one for decent price isn’t always an easy task.
+A premier offering from Welly that goes above and beyond there entry-level models, providing the collector a more detailed presentation.
+In the case of the Bentley Continental Supersports, we have new packaging, exclusive white with red interior and full carpeting throughout the interior and rear storage compartment.
+The only catch with e FX brand is they are currently only available to the Asian market so sourcing one for a decent price isn’t always an easy task.

 Before I get into the review I want to give props to Megano, an on-line diecast retailer based in Hong Kong.
-Checkout the exceptional packaging.
-Model arrived in perfect condition.
+Check out the exceptional packaging.
+The model arrived in perfect condition.

-Motor is nicely appointed too.
-One thing you will notice, and one I really appreciate in the one piece hood/grille.
+The motor is nicely appointed too.
+One thing you will notice, and one I really appreciate in the one-piece hood/grille.
 Other budget models i.e. Bburago decided to keep the grille portion fixed to the bumper.
-Big no no!
+Big no!
 Though the model doesn’t have the detailed hinged work of an AUTOart model it still works well.
-Underneath the model you’ll find a fully chrome exhaust system from front to rear, which pipe work exits out integrated tips moulded into in the rear bumper.
+Underneath the model, you’ll find a full chrome exhaust system from front to rear, which exits out integrated tips moulded into in the rear bumper.

-Without hesitation I do highly recommend this model either in the Welly or FX platform.
-Both are exceptional values, so good that it makes you question the ever increasing price points from some other brands.
-What is Welly’s secret to low cost and great detail I’m not 100% sure, but I for one wish they continue down this path as I and many other collectors will continue to purchase these wonderful specimens.
-That being said I already have the Aston Martin DB9 from FX already in the mail.
+Without hesitation, I do highly recommend this model either in the Welly or FX platform.
+Both are exceptional values, so good that it makes you question the ever-increasing price points from some other brands.
+What is Welly’s secret to low cost and great detail I’m not sure, but I for one wish they continue down this path as I and many other collectors would continue to purchase these wonderful specimens… That being said I already have the Aston Martin DB9 from FX already in the mail, lol.
 Enjoy the pics!